Abstract

 Target Architecture:

-Composability: Developers will be able to build custom pipelines – using only the required services and avoiding unnecessary overhead.
+Composability: Developers can build custom pipelines that use only the services they need, avoiding unnecessary overhead.

 8.2 Timeline & Expectations